-Reinsurance is used to limit especially individual mortality and permanent disability risks.
-The Board of Directors annually decides on the largest compensation amounts that will be retained under the company's own responsibility.
-In the Company, this amount is EUR 1.5 million per insured person.
-To minimize the impacts of possible catastrophes, the Company has catastrophe protection in place.
+Reinsurance is used to limit the amount of individual mortality and permanent disability risks.
+The Board of Directors annually determines the maximum amount of risk to be retained on the Company's own account, which for the Company is EUR1.5 million per insured.
+To mitigate the effects of possible catastrophes, the Company participates in catastrophe reinsurance.